Antero Soriano Highway

 The Antero Soriano Highway, also partly known as Centennial Road, is a two-to-six lane, 21.6 km highway traversing through the western coast of Cavite.
 It is one of the three major highways located in the province, the others are Aguinaldo Highway and Governor's Drive.

 The northeastern terminus of the highway is at Kawit then travels along the cities of Imus and General Trias, municipalities of Noveleta, Rosario, Tanza and ends at the municipality of Naic.

 The highway is designated as a component part of National Route 64 (N64) and National Route 402 (N402) of the Philippine highway network.

 The highway was named after Antero Soriano, a native of Tanza who served as the country's senator, representative, and governor of Cavite.

 Route description

 Antero Soriano Highway starts at the intersection with Manila–Cavite Expressway (CAVITEX), Tirona Highway, and Covelandia Road in Kawit as the logical continuation of CAVITEX.
-It runs to the southwest, parallel to the coast of Cavite, bypassing the poblacions of Kawit, Noveleta, Rosario, General Trias, and Tanza and the Cavite Economic Zone.
+It runs to the southwest, parallel to the coast of Cavite.
+It enters Imus shortly after the intersection with Carsadang Bago Road and re-enters Kawit after Gahak, bypassing the poblacions of Kawit, Noveleta, Rosario, General Trias, and Tanza and the Cavite Economic Zone.
 At the junction with Tanza–Trece Martires Road and San Agustin Street in Tanza, the route number transitions from N64 to N402 as it approaches Naic.
 It enters Naic, where N402 shifts towards the poblacion, making the highway a tertiary road up to its end at the intersection with Governor's Drive and Sabang Road at Naic junction.